Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_personhood_framework/output.md

 ### Literature Review
 The literature review has been updated to incorporate new findings and peer-reviewed articles that discuss recent developments in AI personhood, addressing the implications of granting rights to AI entities and evaluating the societal impact of such decisions.

-### Next Steps
+### Feedback and Next Steps
-- Actionable policy recommendations have been finalized for relevant authorities.
+- Actionable policy recommendations have been prepared for relevant authorities.
-- Advocacy strategies have been refined for effectively presenting recommendations.
+- Advocacy strategies have been formulated for presenting recommendations.
-- **Feedback has been received from the community, and revisions are complete.**
+- **Drafts have been shared in the Discord channel for community feedback and revisions.** (This task is now complete.)

 ### Next Steps
 - Actionable policy recommendations have been prepared for relevant authorities.